 Significant uncertainty exists as to the coverage and reimbursement status of any drug products for which we obtain regulatory approval.
 In the United States and markets in other countries, sales of any products for which we receive regulatory approval for commercial sale will depend, in part, on the availability of coverage and reimbursement from third-party payors.
 Third-party payors include government authorities, managed care providers, private health insurers and other organizations.
 The process for determining whether a payor will provide coverage for a drug product may be separate from the process for setting the reimbursement rate that the payor will pay for the drug product.
 Third-party payors may limit coverage to specific drug products on an approved list, or formulary, which might not include all of the FDA-approved drugs for a particular indication.
-A decision by a third-party payor sales, results of operations and financial condition.
+A decision by a third-party payor not to cover our products, if approved, could reduce physician utilization of our products once approved and have a material adverse effect on our sales, results of operations and financial condition.
 Moreover, a payor's decision to provide coverage for a drug product does not imply that an adequate reimbursement rate will be approved.
 Adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in product development.